maxplomer/maxplomer.github.io/carbon-calculator.md

 permalink: /carbon-calculator/
 ---

 Website to calculate your carbon footprint, fill out the new footprint form to record your daily activity.
+Calculation is performed with Ruby in a reusable Module.

 Ruby on Rails on backend, AngularJS on the frontend.